alteryx/promote-r-client/README.md

 ### Project Overview

-In order for all of your model dependencies to be transfered over to Alteryx Promote, you must follow a particular structure.
+In order for all of your model dependencies to be transferred over to Alteryx Promote, you must follow a particular structure.

 #### Example model directory structure:
 ```